cohalloran1/march-madness/src/output/analysis/matchup_1388_vs_1435.md

 ## Analysis

 St Mary's CA has a slight edge as a #7 seed versus #10 seed Vanderbilt.
 St Mary's CA has a higher ELO rating (1672 vs 1523), indicating better season-long performance.
 Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
-St Mary's CA is the clear favorite with a 78.58% chance to win.
+St Mary's CA is strongly favored with a 99.90% win probability.

 ## Betting Value Assessment